abdulwaheed76/practices/README.md

 3. Arrange functions/class in relevant folders and files.
 Do not worry if your functions are too small or you have created too many tiny functions or too many files.
-4. Inheritence not allowed unless you really think its needed and you get apermission from project manager.
+4. Inheritence not allowed unless you really think its needed and you get a permission from project manager.
 For everything else, use composition instead.
 5. No switch statments or if/else acting like switch statements.
 Use functions in objects.
 6. No function parameters more than 3.
 If needed, make an object and pass that instead.
 7. DRY.
 Do not repeat yourself.
 Take this religiously.